 One thing that boho abodes of all persuasions have in common?
 "Plants, plants, plants!
 Bohemian homes almost always have a large variety of plants placed thoughtfully but throughout the space," explains Yokota.

-Another reason to add houseplants to your decor besides upping your style quotient: Indoor greenery also helps to remove toxins from the air and boost your mood and health, according to NASA.
+Another reason to add houseplants to your decor besides upping your style quotient: Indoor greenery also helps to remove toxins from the air and boost your mood and health.

 Express Your Personality With Eclectic Art